 In recognition of the importance of learning presentation skills from a young age, it has (since 2012) formed an important part of the Stage #1 (Year 1 – 2) syllabus for NSW schools.
 Given this, even younger students are no longer able to escape the obligation to speak in public.

 Given this, Presentation Skills Tabby Cats is designed as a program for students – confident and shy alike – who do not have formal public speaking training.
 We all have to speak to audiences at multiple points throughout our lives, but we’re of the firm belief that not only is everyone capable of doing this, but that everyone is capable of enjoying it too.

-After completing the Presentation Skills Tabby Cats program, students should:
+After completing the Presentation Skills Tabby Cats workshop, students should:

-Our classes vary in size every holiday depending on how many bookings we receive – however, the maximum size of our Tabby Cats class is 10 students with one coach, and 16 students with two coaches.
+Our classes vary in size every holiday depending on how many bookings we receive – however, the maximum size of our Presentation Skills Tabby Cats class is 8 students with one coach, and 16 students with two coaches.